Skip to content

 • Marine Velvet:

-• Copper Treatment: Copper is highly effective against Marine Velvet.
+• Copper Treatment: Chloroquine Phosphate is highly effective against Marine Velvet.
 It should be administered in a quarantine tank, and the concentration must be monitored closely to maintain therapeutic levels.

 • Freshwater Dips: Freshwater dips can provide temporary relief by killing some of the parasites on the fish’s body.
 This is often used in conjunction with other treatments.